-Are you letting your body get run down with all the hustle and bustle of holiday shopping and late-night parties which can really put a stress on your immune system?
+Are you letting your body get run down with all the hustle and bustle of holiday shopping and late-night parties?
+Overindulging in food and drinks with alcohol and caffeine?
+These holiday celebrations can really put a stress on your immune system, right at the time when respiratory illnesses are at their worst.

 You owe it to yourself to stay healthy so that you can enjoy every minute of the festive season with friends and family.

-Consider following these simple tips for the holidays to help increase your chances of enjoying a sick-free holiday season and starting the New Year 2023 on a healthy note.
+Consider following these simple health tips for the holidays to help increase your chances of enjoying a sickness-free holiday season and starting the New Year 2024 on a healthy note.

-An ounce of prevention is the best defense to staying healthy, and it begins with making sure you are protected from COVID, flu, RSV, and other respiratory viruses circulating this season, notes Dr. Armando Paez, chief, Infectious Disease Division, Baystate Health.
+An ounce of prevention is the best defense to staying healthy during the holidays, and it begins with making sure you are protected from COVID, flu, RSV, and other respiratory viruses circulating this season, notes Dr. Armando Paez, chief, Infectious Disease Division, Baystate Health.

 “It goes without saying that you should be vaccinated for flu and COVID-19 and be up-to-date on your boosters.
 Don’t go out or attend gatherings if you are sick.
 Take COVID-19 tests if you think you have COVID-19 symptoms.
 During the holidays there are more family gatherings and parties to attend, shopping, and traveling, especially by airplane, putting you in contact with more people and increasing your chances of getting sick.
 So, take necessary precautions, like wearing a mask, especially if the COVID-19 community levels are high where you live,” says Dr. Paez.